olivervmason/car_price_webscraper/README.md

 ## Part 3 - Data cleansing and preparation

-The first step was to combine the files from the csv data in Part 2) since they would all need to undergo the same cleaning process.
+The first step was to combine the files from the csv data in Part 2) since they would all need to undergo the same cleansing process.

 The data in the original csv files had been formatted as much as possible, however further work was needed to:

-- Parse out details from single fields (e.g. title -> Year/age, make and model; engine -> engine size, fuel type, and gearbox)
+- Parse out details from single fields (e.g. 'title' -> Year and age, make and model; whilst 'engine' -> engine size, fuel type, and gearbox)

 - Correct errors (typos, e.g. one listing for a car supposedly built in 1888!)